KULTHEOM/CLASSIFICATION-OF-NAFLD-USING-ML-ALGORITHMS-/README.md

 Model traning :

-Different machine learning classification models were applied to dataset out of which Random forest gave the best possible accuracy of 95.85%.
-Histgradient boosting and Gradient boosting algorithms also gave accuracy of 99.25% and 99.62% but these model were overfitting .
+Different machine learning classification models were applied to dataset out of which Random forest gave the best possible accuracy of 68.68%.

 Accuracy :